istio/istio.io/content/en/docs/ambient/install/helm-installation/index.md

 test: yes
 ---

-This guide shows you how to install Istio in ambient mode with Helm.
+This guide shows you how to install Istio's {{< gloss "ambient" >}}ambient mode{{< /gloss >}} in a production cluster in ambient mode with Helm, as a series of separately-installed, independently-upgradable components.
+Doing so gives you the most control over Istio upgrades, and is strongly recommended in a production context.

+If you are looking to quickly evaluate Istio's ambient mode in a non-production context, we recommend following the quick-start demo in [Getting Started with Ambient Mode](/docs/ambient/getting-started/) instead.

-Aside from following the demo in [Getting Started with Ambient Mode](/docs/ambient/getting-started/), we encourage the use of Helm to install Istio for use in ambient mode.
-Helm helps you manage components separately, and you can easily upgrade the components to the latest version.
+We generally encourage the use of Helm to install Istio when using ambient mode.
+Helm helps you manage components separately, is widely compatible with other tooling, and allows you to independently install and upgrade Istio components if desired.

 ## Prerequisites